gatewayd-io/gatewayd-plugin-sql-ids-ips/README.md

 make build-dev
 ```

-Running the above command causes the `go mod tidy` and `go build` to run for compiling and generating the plugin binary in the current directory, named `gatewayd-plugin-sql-idp`.
+Running the above command causes the `go mod tidy` and `go build` to run for compiling and generating the plugin binary in the current directory, named `gatewayd-plugin-sql-ids-ips`.

 <!--
 ## Sentry